 I used a simple chocolate fudge sauce I found at Trader Joe's, but you can also melt chocolate chips to make your own homemade chocolate sauce.
 This is a fun option if you prefer the flavor of milk chocolate!

 Sprinkle on the shredded coconut.
-I use unsweetened shredded coconut, but you can use sweetened if you like things really sweet :-).
+I use unsweetened shredded coconut, but you can use sweetened if you like sweet things.

-You can use any type of nuts you like in this recipe like:
+You can use any type of nuts you like in this recipe:

 - almond (slivered)

 Good, I used rice flour instead.
 Topping Nutella and pecans."Roanna, Pinterest user